askcarter/spinnaker-k8s-workshop/labs/creating-your-pipeline.md

 For each of the loadbalancers, following the following instructions.

-Click the "Createz Load Balancer" button.
+Click the "Create Load Balancer" button.

 Copy the settings for the various load balancers from the images below.